How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 Veem specializes in sending payments to China.
 Remember that both parties must be signed up with Veem, though we haven’t had a problem convincing almost every factory we’ve worked with to sign up.
 Veem also has a customer service office in China.
 Now, we use it for the majority of our transactions.
 Example: A $20,000 payment had only about $100 in fees.
 That’s an incredible rate at only .5%.

 The main benefit is the modern and safe platform.
-Most small and medium transactions arrive instantly, while large transactions may take up to 3 business days to clear on Veem.
+Most small and medium transactions are cleared instantly, while large transactions may take up to three business days to clear on Veem.
 In addition, it is generally more reliable than PayPal, with lower fees.

 OFX For Paying Vietnamese Suppliers

-OFX provides transfer services to 55 currencies and ties with 115 banks.
+OFX offers transfer services in 55 currencies and partners with 115 banks.
 As a result, OFX and Transferwise work best for non-Chinese businesses.
-The upside of paying with OFX is that there’s a fixed fee of $15 for all payments below $10,000; there are no fees above that amount.
+The upside of paying with OFX is that there is a fixed fee of $15 for all payments below $10,000; no fees apply above that amount.

 Wise (Formerly Transferwise) For Paying Vietnamese Suppliers

 Transferwise is another solid way to send money and was previously our preferred way of paying factories in China.
 Cosmo Sourcing is one of the most widely used services for making international payments.
-TransferWise is one of the most extensive online payment services, and the company has meager fees ranging from 0.55%-2.85%.
+TransferWise is one of the most extensive online payment services, and the company charges fees ranging from 0.55% to 2.85%.
 The funds are usually loaded immediately; suppliers can withdraw them to their bank accounts.

 Wyre For Paying Vietnamese Suppliers

 Wyre - Though we have not personally tested Wyre, several people and companies we work with have recommended it to us.
 According to our analysis, they have the second-lowest rates behind Veem.
-We may set up an account and make a transfer to test them and update this post accordingly.
+We can set up an account and make a transfer to test them, and then update this post accordingly.
 According to their website, Wyre only charges a flat 0.2% fee for every transaction.

 Alternative (‘Know-What-You’re-Doing’) Methods For Paying Vietnamese Suppliers